pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/abbr.md

 ## Syntax

-In Markdown, define abbreviations using `*[ABBR]: Description` on separate lines.
-The description may include the abbreviation's definition, explanation, etc.
+In Markdown, use `*[Abbreviation]: Description` on a separate line to define an abbreviation.
+The description can include the definition, explanation, etc., of the abbreviation.

-Place the abbreviation within `[]` and its description after `:`.
-The description supports Markdown inline syntax.
+Fill in the abbreviation within `[]`, and write the description after `:`.
+Markdown inline syntax can be used in the description.

-If the Markdown plain text contains defined abbreviations, the explanation of the abbreviation will be automatically displayed when the mouse moves over it.
+If defined abbreviations appear in regular Markdown text, hovering over them will automatically display the abbreviation's explanation.

 **Input:**